MicrosoftDocs/sql-docs/docs/carbon/keyboard-shortcuts.md

    ![save keyboard shortcut](media/keyboard-shortcuts/save-keybinding.png)

-## Create new keyboard shortcut
+## Create new keyboard shortcuts

+To create new keyboard shortcuts:

 1. [Open the **Keyboard Shortcuts** editor](#open-the-keyboard-shortcuts-editor.md).
-2. Right-click a command that doesn't have any keybinding and select **Add Keybinding**.
+1. Right-click a command that doesn't have any keybinding and select **Add Keybinding**.

    ![create keyboard shortcut](media/keyboard-shortcuts/add-keybinding.png)